 It was my second time to be out of the country and the second also that I would be traveling all by myself.
 My first solo travel was to Cagayan De Oro City in December 2007 where I had a very bad experience.
 I got physically attacked and robbed right in front of the hotel where I was staying.
 I spent my year-end break in the hotel room solitary with swollen arms.
 Due to the incident, my mind was conditioned that it was quite boring and unsafe to travel alone.
 When I arrived in Kota Kinabalu I was really glad to have been grouped with another Filipino adventurer during the tour.
 His name was Jules.
 He worked at the Department of Justice as a state Prosecutor and we actually came from the same town.

 Jules had climbed some mountains in the Philippines and did several fitness activities.
 He was also over 40 years old but appeared to be indefatigable.
-The first day, we went to Pulau Manukan and Jules snorkeled under the heat of the sun for like three hours while I just hid at the shade most of the time.
+The first day, we went to Pulau Manukan and Jules snorkeled under the heat of the sun for like three hours while I just hid in the shade most of the time.
 Our tour guide urged me to join Jules in the water because it was just a waste of money paying for snorkel and goggles without actually using them.
 Yeah right, swimming was fun but I didn't want my bb cream to melt and keeping a fair skin then was more important.

 Included in our itinerary on day two was a visit to the hanging footbridge then another stop to have lunch and to get some souvenir items at this local market midway up the Kinabalu Park World Heritage Site.

 It was almost three in the afternoon when we arrived at Taman Kinabalu.
 The surrounding was foggy with intermittent drizzle.
-At the reception several people were waiting to be checked in.
+At the reception, several people were waiting to be checked in.
 There, we met Benjamin, a young man from Australia.
 The three of us together were briefed on the acclimatization, the facilities and some other things about the trek.

 During dinner, Benjamin shared to us his travel journey.
 He narrated his whole year of backpacking experience mainly in Europe and he was then on his way back home to Adelaide.
 I was so impressed that a jobless youth traveled continuously for so long.
 It was the point where I made the realization that I had been confining myself in a limited world and if I continued living the same way, I would miss a huge deal of wonderful moments.

-Jules also had a lot of adventures to share: going to beautiful places in the Philippines, mountain climbing and fun run.
+Jules also had a lot of adventures to share: going to beautiful places in the Philippines, mountain climbing, and fun run.
 About me, it was my first backpacking experience and I didn't have any activity worth telling except my daily act of excruciatingly conquering not the peak but the base of mountainous documents on my desk at the office.
 Because my turn was a bit boring and the high altitude weather was making me less responsive to the exchanges, I had to leave and go back to the lodge to put on some warmers.

 I found the lodge dreary, almost creepy.
 The surrounding was dark, the only light was at the living room with no one else there and the only sound I could hear was from crickets.
 It was well decorated though, having a fireplace, old photos hanging on the wall and few wooden furniture.
 While looking at the framed photos, I suddenly sensed movements on the terrace and I felt the hair on my nape raised.
 When I turned to my side I was stunned to see this huge, tall creature moving towards the door.
 Oh my God, I froze for a moment, then collected my strength to run and scream.